dbt-labs/docs.getdbt.com/website/docs/tutorial/1a-setting-up-bigquery.md

     2. “Service account details”

         1. "Service account name" `dbt-user` (although I chose `dbt-learn-admin`)
-            > Note: You can enter a description for future reference, but this is optional
+            > Note: You can enter a description for future reference, but this is optional.

             <Lightbox src="/img/bigquery/api-service-account-details.png" title="Bigquery API - Service Account Details" />

         2. Click “CREATE AND CONTINUE”

     3. Create and/or grant access to project.
-The simplest way is to set up one owner/admin role, but you can set up different permissions here for developers or read-only if required.
+        > Note: The simplest way is to set up one owner/admin role, but you can set up different permissions here for developers or read-only if required.

         <Lightbox src="/img/bigquery/api-grant-service-access.png" title="Bigquery API - Grant Service Account Access" />

         1. then click “CONTINUE”

     4. Grant users access: